Hold-Krykke-BA/System_Integration/Examproject/README.md

 #### Description
 The service is responsible for adding new books to the MongoDB, and while doing so also validating the ISBN through an external SOAP API.
 The service is also responsible for keeping the quantity of a given book up-to-date in the MongoDB.

+The service exposes two REST API's, one for adding new books and one for validating ISBN as a proxy-service for the consumed SOAP API.

 #### MongoDB Atlas
 The MongoDB connection is handled through spring with the use of extending the `MongoRepository`.
 The database is written to when the `POST` endpoint `addBook` is triggered and when a Kafka message is consumed.